chandanhpcic/docs/source/manual/multiwan.rst

 Gateway groups / Multi WAN
 ==================================
-Multi WAN scenarios are commonly used for failover or load balancing, but combinations are also possible with OPNsense.
+Multi WAN scenarios are commonly used for failover or load balancing, but combinations are also possible with Reticen8.

 .. blockdiag::
    :desctable:

    blockdiag {
-      OPNsense -- WAN_backup;
+      Reticen8 -- WAN_backup;
-      OPNsense -- WAN_primary;
+      Reticen8 -- WAN_primary;
       WAN_primary -- internet;
       WAN_backup -- internet;
       internet [shape="cloud"];